status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

      --secrets-dir             A directory containing validator keystore passwords.
      --wallets-dir             A directory containing wallet files.
      --web3-url                One or more execution layer Web3 provider URLs.
+     --optimistic              Run the node in optimistic mode, allowing it to optimistically sync without an execution client [=false].
      --non-interactive         Do not display interative prompts.
 Quit on missing configuration.
      --netkey-file             Source of network (secp256k1) private key file (random|<path>) [=random].
      --insecure-netkey-password  Use pre-generated INSECURE password for network private key file [=false].